the-laughing-monkey/cicada-platform/README.md

 **We can use David Chaum&#39;s ** [**PrivaTegrity**](https://eprint.iacr.org/2016/008.pdf) ** as a template here.
 He proposes a scalable mixnet called cMix to provide unlinkability and secure communication.
 In the Cicada network, nodes are randomly drafted into MixNets, which differs from Chaum&#39;s design which relies on centrally trusted servers.**

 **Chaum also provides a novel but controversial universal decryption scheme.
-Universal decryption keys are generated and sharded up among nine different server farms in different geographies.
+Universal decryption keys are generated and sharded up among nine different server farms in different geographical areas.
 If all nine servers agree, the sharded key is reconnected and we are able to decrypt communications on the network.** [This is to prevent something &quot;totally evil&quot; from being hidden](https://www.wired.com/2016/01/david-chaum-father-of-online-anonymity-plan-to-end-the-crypto-wars/).
 Once the keys are used, they are destroyed automatically, and new ones are created and sharded up again, so that the nine servers must again universally agree to decryption.

 **Chaum&#39;s proposal sparked fierce debate, because there are some obvious problems with this methodology.
 For example, the nine systems can collude, or if they are actively hostile and cannot agree then nothing can be done, despite the vast majority of users agreeing to the proposal.**